is a 2012 Australian dramedy

 - Cute Clumsy Boy: Robby, who manages to crash twice into Kay and then into a waitress with a tray full of drinks.

 - Female Gaze: Kay's first reaction after her Crash into Hello with Robby is to notice that he's shirtless.
 The camera travels down his chest before cutting to Kay's expression.

-- Genre Shift: In-universe, David encourages the girls to switch from Country Music to Soul, as he knows that's what the American GIs will prefer to hear.
+- Genre Shift: In-universe, David encourages the girls to switch from Country Music to Soul, as he knows that's what the American GIs will prefer to hear (and, not coincidentally, he prefers it himself).
 It works.